Modified coherence of quantum spins in a damped pure-dephasing model: Large spin coupled to a collection of vibrational modes: analytic solution

 While the open-systems dynamics of the joint state is Markovian, the spin subsystem evolves in a non-Markovian way.
 The expression for the reduced spin density matrix is given by \erf{eqSingleSpinsmmprime1},

-with the integrals in \erf{fancyintegrals} taken here over the real and imaginary parts of the correlation function in \erf{eqCorrelationFunctionSomoza} that includes thermal dissipation.
+with the integrals in \erf{fancyintegrals} taken here over the real and imaginary parts of the correlation function in \erf{eqCorrelationFunctionSomoza} that now includes thermal dissipation.
 Note that we include an additional label on the integrals $\vec{\Gamma}$ to include the vibrational-mode decay rates.
 We now evaluate the integrals above term-by-term, as described by \erf{integralsassums}.
-For vibrational mode $k$ with frequency $\omega_k$ and decay rate $\Gamma_k$, each term evaluates to \begin{widetext}
+For vibrational mode $k$ with frequency $\omega_k$ and decay rate $\Gamma_k$, the integrals evaluate to \begin{widetext}

+\end{widetext} These expressions, which we refer to as the dephasing factor ($\mathcal{I}_\text{Re}$) and the unitary phase factor ($\mathcal{I}_\text{Im}$), complete the full non-Markovian description of the reduced spin state, \erf{eqRhoMMprimeSingleSpin}.
+The factors depend on various parameters in the Hamiltonian, but they are independent of the spin size and the coherences between specific spin-basis states labeled by $m$ and $m'$.
+Rather, the spin size $j$ sets the bounds for $m$ and $m'$, and these enter the dynamical solution as multiplicative factors $(m^2-m'^2)$ and $(m-m')^2$ in Eq.~\eqref{eqRhoMMprimeSingleSpin}.
+Fig.~\ref{fig:Factors} shows $\mathcal{I}_\text{Re}$ and $\mathcal{I}_\text{Im}$ for a single mode and various mode decay rates.
+The effects on spin coherences can be organized into underdamped $\Gamma < \omega$ and overdamped $\Gamma \gg \omega$ regimes, as discussed in the caption and further below.
+Note that for vanishing damping rates, $\Gamma_k \rightarrow 0$, the expressions above simplify to

-\end{widetext} These expressions complete the full non-Markovian description of the reduced spin state, \erf{eqRhoMMprimeSingleSpin}.
-An important thing to notice is that the diagonal matrix elements ($m=m'$) do not evolve.
-This is due to the fact that the spin-boson Hamiltonian, \erf{eqSpinMutipleHOModeCoupling1}, is diagonal in $\hat{j}_z$.
-The off-diagonal coherences, however, experience both unitary-type and dephasing-type dynamics according to $\mathcal{I}_{\mathrm{Im}}(t; \vec \omega, \vec \Gamma)$ and $\mathcal{I}_{\mathrm{Re}}(t; \vec \omega, \vec \Gamma)$, respectively.
-Notice that the accumulated coherent phase accumulation in Eq. \ref{eqRhoMMprimeSingleSpin} is trivial for a single qubit ($j=\frac{1}{2}$) while it is not for larger $j$.
+In pure dephasing models, the diagonal matrix elements of the spin do not evolve, see the $m=m'$ terms in \erf{eqRhoMMprimeSingleSpin}.
+This is due to the fact that the Hamiltonian, \erf{eqSpinMutipleHOModeCoupling1}, is diagonal in $\hat{j}_z$.
+The off-diagonal spin coherences, in contrast, experience both unitary-type and dephasing-type dynamics according to $\mathcal{I}_{\mathrm{Im}}(t; \vec \omega, \vec \Gamma)$ and $\mathcal{I}_{\mathrm{Re}}(t; \vec \omega, \vec \Gamma)$, respectively --- this is pure dephasing.
+Notice that the accumulated phase from the unitary-type dynamics is trivial for a two-level spin ($j=\frac{1}{2}$), since $m^2 - m'^2$ always vanishes.
+Thus, pure spin dephasing is most clearly illustrated as shown in Fig.~\ref{fig:SingleSpinUnderAndOverDamped}.
+Given a larger spin, $j>\frac{1}{2}$, the accumulated phases are not trivial.
+In that case, the unitary-type dynamics are akin to a single-axis twisting Hamiltonian~\cite{ma2011}, which generates spin squeezing for a spin with $j>\frac{1}{2}$.
+For larger spins, these spin squeezing effects are always in competition with the dephasing-type dynamics, since they scale in the same way with the spin-mode coupling $\eta_k$.